mattmtong/hugo-mattmtong/content/posts/convert m4a to mp3.md

 ![](/img/m4a-to-mp3-3.png)

 Once the blue "Download" button appears, you can tap that, and tap "Download" again in the dialog box that pops up.
-Then you'll see (at least in Safari) right next the URL bar a little down-arrow download icon with a circle around it to indicate progress.
+Then you'll see (at least in Safari) right next to the URL bar, there is a little down-arrow download icon with a circle around it to indicate progress.
 Once it is fully circled, the download is complete.
 Tap on it.

 ![](/img/m4a-to-mp3-4.png)